microprediction/timemachines/README.md

 ### Return values

-For each prediction horizon it returns two numbers where the first can be *interpreted* as a point estimate (but need not be) and the second is *typically* suggestive of a symmetric error std, or width.
-Morally, a skater *suggests* an affine transformation of the incoming data.
+Two vectors and the posterior state.
+The first set of *k* numbers can be *interpreted* as a point estimate (but need not be) and the second is *typically* suggestive of a symmetric error std, or width.
+However a broader interpretation is possible wherein a skater *suggests* a useful affine transformation of the incoming data and nothing more.

           -> x     [float],    # A vector of point estimates, or anchor points, or theos